Skip to Main Content

 Supporting our community

+Our philanthropic efforts center on economic mobility in two key areas: education and housing.
 Our education focus is grounded in supporting K-12th grade students through literacy, mentoring and tutoring.
-Under the housing umbrella, we are focusing on funding requests for affordable housing, homelessness support and rental assistance.
+Under the housing umbrella, we are focusing on funding requests for affordable housing, supporting people experiencing homelessness and rental assistance.

 What's the difference between a grant and a sponsorship?

-Grant: A gift from the TruStage Foundation which allows us to receive named recognition but no other benefits from our financial support.
+Grant: A gift from the TruStage Foundation, which allows us to receive named recognition but no other benefits from our financial support.

 Sponsorship: A contribution from TruStage that may provide us with named recognition, marketing and advertising opportunities, admission to events, etc.